cjwendt/plos_ten/README.md

 # plos_ten
-Developing ten simple rules for selecting an R package for the PLOS journal series.
+Developing ten simple rules for finding and selecting R packages for the PLOS journal series.